Property Tax Liens and Title Insurance: What Title Companies Check

 Frequently Asked Questions

 Title insurance protects buyers and lenders against defects in property title, including undiscovered tax liens.
 During a title search, the title company checks for unpaid property taxes, tax liens, and special assessments.
-If delinquent taxes exist, they must be paid at closing before the deed transfers.

 What Title Companies Check?

-What should I know about tax liens and title priority?
+What should I know for buyers?

 Property tax liens have "super-priority" status, meaning they come before all other liens, including the mortgage.
 A buyer who takes title to a property with unpaid taxes inherits the tax lien.
 This is why title companies are thorough about checking tax status before closing.